-Purchasing an owner-occupied investment property in West Palm Beach is an excellent way to start or add to your portfolio.
+Purchasing an owner-occupied investment property in Florida is an excellent way to start or add to your portfolio.
 But how do you find the property that will meet all of your needs?
-Let us help you learn how to find the right owner occupied investment property in West Palm Beach in our latest post!.
+Let us help you learn how to find the right owner occupied investment property in Florida in our latest post!.

 First, Let’s Review Your Options